Astlaan/electricity-consumption-mix/README.md

 1) Right now the data-fetcher is not capable of pulling data older than what it has cached, only more recent data.
 This is fine for now since the goal is to initialize the cache (with `main.py --initialize-cache`) with the entirety of past data when it is plugged into the website.

-2) REPHRASE: Currently, cross-border physical flows are being accounted for in a net way.
-It appears that often, net flow matches the physical flows.
-However, this could be improved in the future to account for the actual physical flows.

 ## To-Do Fixes:
 - Data is provided in MW.
 I have to calculate by the granularity in order to obtain MWh